-The amendment encourages a compact urban form and therefore provision of these public facilities and services can be expected to be cost-efficient.
+The amendment seeks to encourage a compact urban form and therefore provision of public facilities and services can be expected to be cost-efficient.
 The amendment discourages the proliferation of urban sprawl.

 (IX) Fails to provide a clear separation between rural and urban uses.